dominik-lenda/azure-tweet-scheduler/README.md

 Work outline:
 - [x] Create and deploy timer-triggered Azure Functions
-- [ ] Create database using CosmosDB
+- [ ] Create database using CosmosDB SQL API SDK for Python
 - [ ] Bind Azure Functions with database
 - [ ] Create programt that interacts with Twitter API